-Cucumber-Mint Gazpacho is the perfect refreshing soup on a sunny day!
-A great appetizer to any summer meal, you can serve it as a simple soup or in a pitcher with glasses as tapas, with some extra ice cube if it’s on a sunny day.
-This cold soup, is a modern variation of the famous Spanish tomato cold soup called gazpacho (gazpacho recipe here).
-It contains all the same secondary ingredients, the only missing one here is the tomato, which is replaced by lots of cucumber and also a touch of mint, to make it extra fresh.
-Actually the original gazpacho dates back from the Roman times and wasn’t made with tomatoes since those got imported afterwards from the New world.
-The original gazpacho, called ajo blanco, was made out of almond, garlic, water and olive oil and a touch of vinegar and sometimes, if lucky, some extra grapes.
+This cold soup is a modern variation of the famous Spanish tomato cold soup Gazpacho (gazpacho recipe here).
+It contains all the same secondary ingredients, the only missing one here is the tomato.
+Cucumbers replace the tomato and also a touch of mint, to make it extra fresh.
+The original gazpacho dates back to Roman times and wasn’t made with tomatoes.
+Which got in Spain afterwards from the New World.
+The original gazpacho, called Ajo Blanco, contained almond, garlic, water and olive oil with a touch of vinegar.
+Sometimes, if lucky, some extra grapes too.

-Of course, like with any cold soup, the temperature need to be spot on, so I highly suggest of 3 hours of cooling before serving.
-If you intend to serve it outside, in the sun, make sure it lays on ice or given right away to your guests.
+Of course, like with any cold soup, the temperature needs to be spot on!
+A minimum of 3 hours of cooling before serving.
+If you intend to serve it outside, in the sun, make sure it lays on ice or give it right away to your guests.
 Because there is no bigger disappointment than a lukewarm “cold soup”.
-The few leaves of mint gives the soup this extra freshness without taking over the cucumber flavor.
+Also, ice cubes don’t have a place in this soup.
+The few leaves of mint give this soup this extra freshness without taking over the cucumber flavour.
 A perfect summer soup!

 So let’s make this fresh cucumber gazpacho!

-- 1 small poblano stype pepper or 1/2 a green bell pepper
+- 1 cubanelle pepper (or Anaheim, 1/2 green bell pepper)

 - 1 garlic clove